FrankHossfeld/gwt-modules-bom/README.md

 ## Current Versions

-This is a list of the containing modules and their versions:
+This is a list of modules and their versions contained in this BOM:

 | Module                    |   Version    | Repo                                                                                                               |
 |:--------------------------|:------------:|:-------------------------------------------------------------------------------------------------------------------|